 this neighborhood's residents have Canadian ancestry and 3.2% have Danish ancestry.

 Notable & Unique: Modes of Transportation

-A unique way of commuting is simply not to.
-And in the Apache Wells / Sunrise Village Mobile Home Park
+In the Apache Wells / Sunrise Village Mobile Home Park neighborhood, many people's commute means

 Also, our research reveals that 93.5% of commuters who live in the